LynnLab-JNU/ngsap-playbook/README.md

 There are two options provided to install NGSAP Galaxy Instance.

-### 1. Install the NGSAP Galaxy instance to an existing server.
+### I. Install the NGSAP Galaxy instance to an existing server.

 *Installation Steps:-*